Mendasp/NS2Plus/README.md

 - 15/04/2014 (Buld 264):
 	- Fixed non-snow rock prop variant size.
 	- Potentially fixed issue that'd let aliens see marines that are not parasited with an outline

-- 11/04/2014 (Build 264):
-	- When a mod update is found, the message will get repeated every 5 minutes until map restart.
-	- Reworked friends highlighting again, in a better way this time.
-(Thanks remi.D!)
-	- Added flashlight atmospherics slider.
-Available in the Misc. tab.
-	- The Minimal GUI setting now also removes the background of the main menu.
-	- Fixed bug where having the map ambient sounds enabled would make the mod not play the hitsounds.
-	- Fixed bug where stats wouldn't show up on round end.

 Credits/Thanks to
 =================